-Pour 1 cup of vodka, bourbon, rum, brandy or single-malt whiskey over 3 split vanilla pods you’ll placed in a mason jar.
+Pour 1 cup of vodka, bourbon, rum, brandy or single-malt whiskey over 5 or 6 split vanilla pods you’ve placed in a mason jar.
 Shake jar once a week or whenever you remember to.
-Wait two months to use.
+Wait two months or longer to use.
 You’ll find a few more details for vanilla extract here.

 2. Bread crumbs

 You can make bread crumbs in several different ways.
 I cube stale bread, whir the cubes in my blender with a bit of salt and herbs and then toast the crumbs on a cookie sheet in the oven at 300°F for 5 to 10 minutes, until slightly browned.
 You can find more details here.

 3. Canned (i.e., cooked) beans